ImageMagick v6 Examples --

 For more information on using this operator see Complex Polaroid Transformation.

-And here we go... by making multiple copies of the photograph, (or using other images), and adding polaroid borders, you can then randomly rotate and stack them up to produce a nice looking pile of photos.
+And here we go...
+By making multiple copies of the photograph, (or using other images), and adding polaroid borders, you can then randomly rotate and stack them up to produce a nice looking pile of photos.

 convert thumbnail.gif \